-We have looked into a few shade options, but everything has been out of our budget.
+We've looked into a few shade options, but everything has been out of our budget.
 We finally decided to give some simple patio curtains made from drop cloths a try.

 |Our back porch is very difficult to photograph.
 It was either way too bright or way to dark!|

-I used six 9 x 12 Canvas Drop Cloths. ( This brand also comes in a 4 x12 and a 12 x 15) I didn't want to spend too much time sewing these in case they were a bust, so we simply folded the top over and used clips from Walmart to hang them.
+- Six 9 x 12 Canvas Drop Cloths. ( This brand also comes in a 4 x12 and a 12 x 15) I didn't want to spend too much time sewing these in case they were a bust, so we simply folded the top over and used clips from Walmart to hang them.

 Disclaimer: As I am sure you know, any cotton fabric left bunched up after being rained on, will mold/mildew.
 Drop cloths are made from cotton, to insure your curtains will last, be sure to open them so they can air dry after it rains.
 If you live in a perpetually wet/humid climate, you might want to spring for the special outdoor fabric.

 I considered using some inexpensive curtain hanging accessories from Ikea, but we were afraid with only one support in the middle, the curtains would sag.
 So instead, hubby put together a few metal conduit and brackets from Lowes and spray painted them oil rubbed bronze.
 They blend right in!